 A certificate is a university credential awarded for a length of study of 18–45 credits (or minimum 150 hours).
 Continuing Education certificate programs receive an official UFV certificate (parchment), recognition at UFV Convocation ceremonies, and all certificate program courses are listed on student’s transcript.

 Courses are a unit of instruction on a specific topic.
 The value of a course can be measured by credits and/or hours.
 All courses are listed on a student’s transcript.
-In some cases, a Statement of Completion in the form of a letter can be provided upon request.
+In some cases, a Letter of Completion can be provided upon request.